gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Differential Equations** by *S. L. Ross*: Nothing special, any other text like Simmons and Krantz's book "Differential Equations: Theory, Technique and Practice" is also good.
 We will see the proofs of facts learned in Calculus II.

 *I never came across a good introductory book on numerical analysis, since like graph theory it involves lots of definitions and algorithms.
 In general, you can pick some notes ([like these](https://open.umn.edu/opentextbooks/textbooks/first-semester-in-numerical-analysis-with-julia)) which use GNU Octave or Python for implementing the algorithms.*

+## Algebra ##

+* **Abstract Algebra** by *Dummit and Foote*: For an introduction to group theory, ring theory, modules over PID, field theory and Galois theory (answers to straight edge & compass construction questions we encountered in high-school).
+Has lots of solved examples.
+Beginners might find the books by Fraleigh (A First Course in Abstract Algebra) and Gallian (Contemporary Abstract Algebra) more useful for learning basic group theory.
+* **Introduction to Commutative Algebra** by *Atiyah and MacDonald*: For those who want to learn commutative algebra for algebraic geometry.
+Really helpful for someone planning to read Hartshorne's book "Algebraic Geometry".
+For a more gentle introduction, you can read the book by N S Gopalakrishnan.
+* **Representation Theory of Finite Groups** by *Martin Burrow*: Must read the introduction to the first chapter.
+Notations are a bit outdated, but not as [bad](https://math.stackexchange.com/a/192728) as in Gordon James and Martin Liebeck's book "Representation and Characters of Groups".

 ## Topology ##